jatcwang/scala_tips/README.md

-# scala_tips
+# Scala Tips and Tricks!
-Tips and tricks for your everyday Scala work
+~hacks~ Tips and tricks For your everyday Scala work

 # SBT